gevuong/aA-Games/sql.md

+### Hey, Welcome to SQL Notes!

+**A SQL query enters The Foo Bar, a popular attraction programmers frequent, walks up to two tables, and asks, "Can I join you?"**

+- SQL
+    - Example of the order of execution of a Query

+    ```
+    Complete SELECT query
+    SELECT DISTINCT column, AGG_FUNC(column_or_expression), …
+    FROM mytable
+        JOIN another_table
+          ON mytable.column = another_table.column
+        WHERE constraint_expression
+        GROUP BY column
+        HAVING constraint_expression
+        ORDER BY column ASC/DESC
+        LIMIT count OFFSET COUNT;
+    ```

+    - Understanding SQL JOINs
+        - This [article](https://blog.codinghorror.com/a-visual-explanation-of-sql-joins/) explains it very well.

 - ActiveRecord
     - All models in Rails inherit from ActiveRecord
     - an ORM (object relational mapping), allows us to represent data from a DB as Ruby objects